tildearrow/furnace/doc/3-pattern/README.md

 ![keyboard](keyboard.png)

 - pressing any of the respective keys will insert a note at the cursor's location, and then advance it by the Edit Step.
-- note off turns off the last played note in that channel (key off on FM; note cut otherwise).
+- note off turns off the last played note in that channel (key off for FM; note cut otherwise).
 - note release triggers macro release (and in FM channels it also triggers key off).
 - macro release does the same as above, but does not trigger key off in FM channels.